 Many people love spending time outdoors during the summer.
 We all just love to sit back and relax in our backyards and feel the warmth of the sun or go on peaceful walks through the park.
 However, these activities can easily be interrupted if bees are flying around.
 No one would dare stay in a place knowing that there is a possibility of them getting stung by bees.
 For most people, a bee sting only produces temporary pain and discomfort.
 However, for people with a bee sting allergy, the symptoms can be much more dangerous than that.

 Most people can’t tell the difference between bees, hornets, yellow jackets, and wasps.
 However, the one thing that all of these insects have in common is that they sting.
 A bee sting allergy refers to a serious body reaction to the venom from a bee sting.
 Normally, a bee sting doesn’t cause an extreme reaction.
 The area that was stung just becomes red, itchy, and swollen.
 However, those with a bee allergy can have a far more severe allergic reaction.
 If you’re allergic to bees, you might experience bee poisoning.
 When this happens, a severe and even life-threatening reaction might occur.
 This reaction is called anaphylaxis.
-If this occurs, you need to seek immediate medical attention.
+If this anaphylactic reaction to bee sting occurs, you need to seek immediate medical attention.

 When you get stung by a bee, but don’t have a bee sting allergy, only a mild reaction would likely take place.
 Here are some of the symptoms associated with a mild reaction: